mattermost/mattermost-developer-documentation/site/content/contribute/server/dependencies.md

 ```bash
 make update-dependencies
 ```
 this will run `go get -u` and `go mod tidy` and `go mod vendor` for you.
-As well it may hold back specific dependencies as needed.
+It may also hold back specific dependencies as needed.

 ## Removing a dependency